ruiwangdt/ruiwang.github.io/content/project/AI4Finance/index.md

 external_link: ''

 image:
-  caption: Photo by rawpixel on Unsplash
+  caption: The Illustration of the Project
   focal_point: Smart

 # links: